 Proving and Verifying an AIR

-We're finally ready to take the final step--prove and verify an AIR!
+We're finally ready for the last step: prove and verify an AIR!

 Since the code is relatively short, let us present it first and then go over the details.